An exact multiple-time-step variational formulation for the committor and the transition rate: Results

 \subsection{Mean squared error}

-In Tables~\ref{table:aib9_mse}, \ref{table:trpcage_mse}, and~\ref{table:villin_mse}, we show MSE estimates (mean of 10 models) for the predicted committor under various training hyperparameters.
-Focusing first on the column computed with \eqref{eq:mse_2_traj}, at short lag times, committors trained with the VCN and EVCN loss function have similar errors.
-Notably, more expressive features do not always yield lower error.
-For EVCN, increasing the lag time tends to reduce the MSE until it plateaus, potentially above zero if the input features fail to capture all relevant degrees of freedom.
-In contrast, for VCN, the MSE initially decreases with lag time, but then increases as the approximation breaks down.
+In Figs.~\ref{fig:aib9_rmse}--\ref{fig:villin_rmse}, we show root MSE (RMSE) estimates (mean of 10 models) for the predicted committor obtained with various training hyperparameters.
+Focusing first on the leftmost column computed with \eqref{eq:mse_2_traj}, at short lag times, committors trained with the VCN and EVCN loss function have similar errors.
+Notably, more expressive features (dihedral angles and distances) do not always yield lower error.
+As the lag time increases, the VCN RMSE values increase markedly, while the EVCN RMSE values remain stable.

-In Tables~\ref{table:aib9_mse}, \ref{table:trpcage_mse}, and~\ref{table:villin_mse}, we also compare \eqref{eq:approx_mse} with \eqref{eq:mse_2_traj}.
-The two estimators generally track each other, but \eqref{eq:approx_mse} can differ from \eqref{eq:mse_2_traj} by an order of magnitude when using VCN with long lag times.
-For villin, the approximation becomes negative for ECVN at long lag times, likely due to statistical noise.
+In Figs.~\ref{fig:aib9_rmse}--\ref{fig:villin_rmse}, we also compare \eqref{eq:approx_mse} with \eqref{eq:mse_2_traj}.
+The two estimators generally track each other, but \eqref{eq:approx_mse} can differ from \eqref{eq:mse_2_traj} by an order of magnitude when using VCN with long lag times (or about a factor of three in Figs.~\ref{fig:aib9_rmse}--\ref{fig:villin_rmse}, which show the RMSE).
+For villin, the approximation becomes negative for ECVN at long lag times (preventing us from taking the square root), likely due to statistical noise.
 In contrast to \eqref{eq:approx_rate}, for a given committor (row), the choice of the shorter of the two lag times appears to have more impact on the MSE approximated by \eqref{eq:approx_mse} than the choice of the longer of the two lag times.